 On the main buffet, you had your choice of a full salad bar and then the main course.
 Along the wall is the soft drink section.

-There were ample coffee and espresso options at the lounge, and there were the three big jugs of juice and iced tea alongside them.
+There were ample coffee and espresso options at the lounge, with three big jugs of juice and iced tea alongside them.

 While the menu rotates, American Express offers this as a sample menu on its website.